 Poppy Bagels makes some of the best we’ve tried recently - chewy, with a crackly crust, and well-seasoned all over.
 They have occasional pop-ups (past locations include Roses’ Taproom in Oakland, and a Queens in the Sunset), but if you’d rather pre-order, you can do so here for delivery or pick-up in SF or the East Bay.

-There’s only one thing on the menu at this new Oakland pop-up: pastrami sandwiches.
-And they come in many different ways - from classic pastrami and mustard on rye bread to one with triple-cooked fries, aioli, curry ketchup, and a fried egg.
+This new Oakland pop-up focuses on pastrami sandwiches, with everything from classic pastrami and mustard on rye bread to one with triple-cooked fries, aioli, curry ketchup, and a fried egg.
 All of their sandwiches are available vegan, too, with a pastrami made from celery root.
 They’re at Port Kitchens Marketplace in Jack London Square - pop-up dates vary, so check their Instagram for updates.

 Intu-on is an Isaan Thai pop-up currently operating Saturday and Sunday out of Hayes Valley’s Birba Wine Bar, and Fridays at The Hidden Cafe in Berkeley.
 The chef, who previously worked at Kin Khao and LA’s Night + Market, is offering things like papaya salad, shrimp mousse toast, and crispy curry rice, which you can get a la carte or as part of a bento box tasting menu.
 Check their Instagram for menu updates.